Fusion-Power-Plant-Framework/bluemira/documentation/source/base/design_build.rst

 ^^^^^^^^^

 `Designers` solve the minimal design problem of a `Component`.
-The minimal design problem could result in for instance a geometric wire or some relevant values that allow the `Builder` to build the `Component` CAD.
+The minimal design problem could result in, for instance, a geometric wire or some relevant values that allow the `Builder` to build the `Component` CAD.
 A Designer is optional as some `Components` can be completely built with user input and calculations from previous component design stages.
 Optimisation problems should be run within a `Designer`.